 We’ve tested the best face coverings for downhill skiing and snowboarding to keep you warm.
 Our expert knowledge will help you choose face coverings for skiing during COVID-19.

-Skiing in 2020 will look a lot different than in the pre-COVID days.
-For one, you will likely need to wear a face-covering while in line, on lifts, and riding.
+Skiing in 2021 will look a lot different than in the pre-COVID days.
+For one, you will likely need to wear a face covering (over nose and mouth!) while in line, on lifts, and riding.
 Fortunately, we’ve already been using them for years to keep warm!

-Skiers and snowboarders are among the most experienced “mask” wearers on the planet.
-That’s because a good face covering will block wind, protect from the sun, keep your face warm, and even provide a little protection from flying objects.
+Skiers and snowboarders are among the most experienced “mask”-wearers on the planet.
+That’s because a good face covering will block wind, protect you from the sun, keep your face warm, and even provide a little protection from flying objects.

 There are tons of options on the market, but we have some favorites.
 And check out the end of the article for advice on buying the best face mask for skiing.
 Keep in mind, most of the products listed below come in men’s and women’s styles and many colors and patterns.